Eyad-Jawad/maze-game/README.md

 ```

 However, know that you must have emscripten installed on your computer.
+-Eyad